Summer heat and humidity returns! – Here’s your forecast.

 High pressure moves in from the East the next few days, this will bring us a bit drier conditions with only isolated late day storms, however hotter temperatures with a Heat Index of 102 – 104 degrees.
 Hurricane Laura will remain to our West through Friday.
-A bit of Laura’s moisture may help aid to scattered thunderstorms for us by Saturday.
+A bit of Laura’s moisture may help aid to scattered thunderstorms for us by Saturday and Sunday.

 Here’s your forecast: